tumblr/genesis/README.md

 For a real world example; Consider a brand new server that boots up.
 It makes a DHCP request and loads the iPXE menu.
-In this case, we know that we haven't seen this MAC address before, so it must be a new node.
+In this case, we know that we haven't seen this MAC address before, so it must be a new machine.
 We boot Genesis in to discovery mode, where the tasks it runs are written to fetch all the hardware information we need and report it back to the inventory management system.
 In our setup this includes information such as hard drives and their capacity and